Summary: in this tutorial, you’ll learn about Python a type conversion in Python.

 In front of each type, you see the class

 keyword.
 It isn’t important for now.
-And you’ll learn more about it later.
+And you’ll learn more about the class later.

 Summary